 8. The US market for sustainable building is expected to reach $99.8 billion by 2023

 There has been an increased demand for sustainable and eco-friendly solutions in the non-residential sustainable building market.
-As sustainable alternatives become more accessible and affordable, the stigma of sustainable buildings being overly expensive is slowly being chipped away and outweighed by its benefits.
+As sustainable alternatives become more accessible and affordable, the association of sustainable buildings being overly expensive is slowly being proved wrong, and their benefits are being promoted instead.

 (World Green Building Council)

-Not only have they been recorded to consume 25% less energy, they also consume 11% less water than non-sustainable buildings.
+Not only have they been recorded to consume 25% less energy, LEED buildings also consume 11% less water than non-sustainable buildings.

 10. The state of California has made an Energy Efficiency Strategic Plan that aims to make all new residential constructions in the state net zero energy by 2020